Mattizza/FL-project/README.md

 # Towards Real World Federated Learning
 ### Machine Learning and Deep Learning 2023
 #### Politecnico di Torino
 Code for the Federated Learning project.
+Checkpoints of the performed experiments can be found at this [link](https://drive.google.com/drive/folders/1ZAe2BeIY9TzB0Y22fVszJbyksgl-RDLE?usp=sharing).

 ## Setup
 #### Environment